 *** IMPORTANT NOTICE ***

-THESE ARE THE NEW CANADIAN MAPLE SYRUP GRADES THAT WILL BE EFFECTIVE BY DECEMBER 12th 2016
+THESE ARE THE CANADIAN MAPLE SYRUP GRADES THAT ARE EFFECTIVE SINCE DECEMBER 12th, 2016

 The paler the syrup, the higher its quality.

-At La Ferme Martinette, classification is done again before bottleling.
-We use a modern spectrophotometer instument equipped with an optical cell, which gives a precise measurement of the percentage of light transmitted by the syrup (not shown).
+At La Ferme Martinette, classification is done again before bottling.
+We use a modern spectrophotometer instrument, equipped with an optical cell, which gives a precise measurement of the percentage of light transmitted by the syrup (not shown).